 - The lighting varies according to the size of the space (LED or fluorescent / economy bulbs used) some dark corners.

 - The cathedral guides offer touch tours by prior arrangement.

-- The male/female disabled toilet is in the main Cathedral space.
-Entry is by level access (quarry tiles) through a door 83cm wide, wash basin, soap dispenser and sensor hand dryer at low level.
+- The male/female disabled toilet in the Abbey Orchard grounds via the West End exit.
+Entry is by ramp through a door 90cm wide, wash basin, soap dispenser and sensor hand dryer at low level.
 The light switch is low level; good fluorescent light provided.
 Horizontal and vertical grab-rails are provided at the rear and to the right (facing the toilet).
-There is 54cm clear space to the left of the WC and the height of the toilet is from floor to seat is 55cm.
 The toilet has no alarm to call for assistance.
 If concerned inform a virger to check after a period of time.

 - In an emergency an alarm horn is sounded around the Cathedral and public buildings.
 No specific alarms or warning lights in the toilet.

-- Easy access through double width doors from the outside and through the double width internal fire doors (144cm).
-Large spaces for wheelchair access and pushchairs; staff will arrange spaces to accommodate large groups of wheelchairs.
+- Easy access from outside and through the double door into marquee.
+Spaces for wheelchair access and pushchairs; staff will arrange spaces to accommodate large groups of wheelchairs.

-- Good lighting provided throughout tiled floor area.
+- Good lighting provided throughout with carpeted flooring

 - Self service style but staff are always available to assist in ordering and serving.
 Staff will read out menu for those with sight problems.

 - Some dietary requirements catered for; allergen report for meals on sale.
 Some special dietary requirements require a period of notice to accommodate; it is advisable to check in advance.

 - Nearest disabled toilet requires going to the outside portable facilities next to the Abbots Kitchen.